qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 | `BAAI/bge-small-en`          | 33,360,000           |
 | `all-MiniLM-L6-v2`           | 22,713,216           |

 One argument against using the output token embeddings is the increased storage requirements compared to ColBERT-like models.
-For example, `all-MiniLM-L6-v2` model produces 384-dimensional output token embeddings, which is 3 times more than the 128-dimensional ColBERT-like models.
-Obviously, that leads to increased memory usage, but the computational cost of the retrieval is also affected, as calculating the distance takes more time.
+For example, the `all-MiniLM-L6-v2` model produces 384-dimensional output token embeddings, which is three times more than the 128-dimensional ColBERT-like models.
+This obviously leads to increased memory usage, but it also affects the computational cost of retrieval, as calculating the distance takes more time.
 It would make a lot of sense to mitigate this issue by compressing the vectors.

 #### Impact of the quantization

-Binary quantization is rather suitable for high-dimensional vectors, and `all-MiniLM-L6-v2`, with relatively low-dimensional outputs, is on the opposite side of the spectrum.
-However, scalar quantization still sounded like a good idea.
-The table below summarizes the impact of the quantization on the retrieval quality.
+Binary quantization is generally more suitable for high-dimensional vectors, and `all-MiniLM-L6-v2`, with its relatively low-dimensional outputs, is on the opposite side of the spectrum.
+However, scalar quantization still seemed like a good idea.
+The table below summarizes the impact of quantization on retrieval quality.

 <table>
     <thead>